-While the caseworker will not complete the assessment of the potential or confirmed victim of CSEC or provide the direct services, they will be responsible to ensure the needs of the potential or confirmed victim of CSEC are met, through coordination with the MDT.
-When planning for the potential or confirmed victim of CSEC, consider their well-being, in the psychological, emotional, spiritual, educational, physical, and social aspects.
-CSEC Policy Attachment 06 Holistic Services List, groups services by area, that are often needed by and beneficial to the potential or confirmed victim of CSEC in their recovery process.
+While the caseworker will not complete the assessment of CSEC or provide the direct services, they will be responsible to ensure the needs of the CSEC are met, through coordination with the MDT.
+When planning for the CSEC, consider their well-being, in the psychological, emotional, spiritual, educational, physical, and social aspects.
+CSEC Policy Attachment 06 Holistic Services List, groups services by area, that are often needed by and beneficial to CSEC in their recovery process.

-- 1. At a minimum, each potential or confirmed victim of CSEC should receive a clinical assessment as indicated above in assessing ongoing needs and underlying concerns section. - 2.
-The potential or confirmed victim of CSEC will have specific needs and goals documented in UNITY Case Notes, type "CSEC." - 3.
-Goals will be determined through discussion with the potential or confirmed victim of CSEC, their CSEC MDT and the clinical assessment.
-The goals will indicate desired behaviors or conditions that reflect or support improved functioning and well-being for the potential or confirmed victim of CSEC.
+- 1. At a minimum, each CSEC should receive a clinical assessment as indicated above in assessing ongoing needs and underlying concerns section. - 2.
+CSEC will have specific needs and goals documented in UNITY Case Notes, type "CSEC." - Goals will be determined through discussion with the CSEC, their CSEC MDT and the clinical assessment.
+The goals will indicate desired behaviors or conditions that reflect or support improved functioning and well-being for the CSEC. - 4.
+To avoid overwhelming the CSEC, three or four goals should be prioritized.
+Whenever possible, allow the CSEC to determine what is priority, this can lead to enhanced motivation, autonomy and trust for the CSEC. - 5.
+A CSEC's stage of change should continually be assessed and considered as the CSEC may have a different perspective on where they are at with respect to their recovery and service needs. - 6.
+Caseworkers should ensure that referrals for CSEC to service providers will be best served by service providers that have experience and training working with CSEC, who are victim centered and trauma informed.

-- 4. To avoid overwhelming the potential or confirmed victim of CSEC, three or four goals should be prioritized.
-Whenever possible, allow the potential or confirmed victim of CSEC to determine what is priority, this can lead to enhanced motivation, autonomy and trust for the potential or confirmed victim of CSEC. - 5.
-A potential or confirmed victim of CSEC's stage of change should continually be assessed and considered as the potential or confirmed victim of CSEC may have a different perspective on where they are at with respect to their recovery and service needs. - 6.
-Caseworkers should ensure that referrals for potential or confirmed victim of CSEC to service providers will be best served by service providers that have experience and training working with potential or confirmed victim of CSEC, who are victim centered and trauma informed.
+Assessing and Providing Services to CSEC Who Are Not in the Custody of a Child Welfare Agency

-Assessing and Providing Services to CSEC Victims
+- 1. If after an initial screening (at intake) there is reasonable cause to believe the child is: - a victim of commercial sexual exploitation, and - no familial abuse or neglect is identified

-1. If after an initial screening (at intake) there is reasonable cause to believe the child is a victim of commercial sexual exploitation the Agency will conduct an assessment to determine which services, if any, the family needs or refer the family to a person or an organization that has entered into an agreement with the Agency to make such an assessment and if, appropriate provide counseling, training or other services relating to commercial sexual exploitation.
+The Agency will conduct an assessment to determine which services, if any, the family needs or refer the family to a person or an organization that has entered into an agreement with the Agency to make such an assessment and if, appropriate provide counseling, training or other services relating to commercial sexual exploitation.
 A Child Welfare Agency may choose to assess these youth with internal staff or enter into a written agreement/contract with community agencies to assess and provide services to the child and their family.